-The institution will establish, at a minimum, the following refund policy:
+For programs of study that are greater than or equal to 300 clock hours in length, the institution will establish, at a minimum, the following refund policy:

-- The institution may retain an administrative fee associated with withdrawal or termination not to exceed \$100. - b.
-After the first 15 calendar days and through fifty percent (50%) of the period of financial obligation, tuition charges retained will not exceed a pro rata portion of tuition for the training period completed, plus ten percent (10%) of the unearned tuition for the period of training that was not completed. - c.
+- a.
+Refund amounts must be based on a student's last date of attendance (LDA).
+When determining the number of weeks completed by the student, the institution will consider a partial week the same as if a whole week were completed, provided the student was present at least one day during the scheduled week. - b.
+After the first 15 days and through fifty percent (50%) of the period of financial obligation, tuition charges retained will not exceed a pro rata portion of tuition for the training period completed, plus ten percent (10%) of the unearned tuition for the period of training that was not completed, up to a maximum of \$1000.00. - c.
 After fifty percent (50%) of the period of financial obligation is completed, the institution may retain the full tuition.

-NOTE: The tuition amount to be used in the calculations under (b), (c), and (d) above will be the full tuition \$14,150 regardless of whether it is being paid in full with discounts, by loans, and/or by payment plans.
+NOTE: The tuition amount to be used in the calculations under (b) and (c) above will be the full tuition of \$14,150.00 regardless of whether it is being paid in full with discount, by loans, and/or by payment plans.